riicess/Swift-TroubleShooting-Guide/README.md

 > For a longer list of quick fixes for many different errors, please see the [Ssenualitzies Swift Fix Guide](https://github.com/ssenualitzies/ssenualitzies-swift-fix-guide).

 > [!NOTE]
-> If your issue isn't listed here or the solutions provided don't help, please consider creating a new issue on the GitHub repository.
+> If your issue isn't listed here, or if the solutions don't help, please consider creating a new issue on the GitHub repository.
 >
-> If you know how to fix a problem or can provide steps to reproduce an error, please include that information in your report.
+> When creating an issue, please include any useful information.
+This includes steps to reproduce the error or a potential fix if you know one.
 ---

 ## 📋 Table of Contents